TheFonix/Pterodactyl-Themes/README.md

-## All Themes have been verified to work on the latest version of Pterodactyl (0.7.17)
+## All Themes have been verified to work on version (0.7.17) of Pterodactyl
 ![](https://github.com/TheFonix/Pterodactyl-Themes/blob/master/pteroBanner.png?)

 ## Can I use them?